rezamazarloo/sanaap-backend-challenge-api/README.md

 - Browser clients can connect with `ws://localhost:8001/ws/notifications/?token=<token>` in development.
 - Production clients can connect through nginx with `ws://localhost/ws/notifications/?token=<token>`.
 - Non-browser clients may also send `Authorization: Token <token>`.
-- Document uploads, updates, ready/failed status changes, and deletions are broadcast to all authenticated WebSocket clients.
+- Document uploads, updates, and ready/failed status changes are broadcast to all authenticated WebSocket clients.

 Example document update event: